remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Key Benefits for Frontend Devs

 What API Gateway does may not sound sexy but it is absolutely necessary when building a full web application.
 API Gateway let's you organize your application's backend in a way that makes sense, with descriptive endpoint names under your own domain.
-It can also be used to ensure that you have the proper security on your API endpoints, whether they are private or public (and to what degree).
+It can also ensure that you have the proper security on your API endpoints, whether they are private or public (and to what degree).

 #### Pricing

 API Gateway does not have a permanent free tier but does offer a free 12 month free tier for new AWS customers that includes 1 million API calls received for REST APIs and HTTP APIs, and 1 million messages and 750,000 connection minutes for WebSocket APIs.
 If you aren't eligible for the free tier pricing, the costs for HTTP APIs, REST APIs and WebSockets APIs are charged by per million requests and the cost per million decrease as usage increases.

 While we'll be building a REST API here, you can build a full backend using the HTTP API option, even connecting to Lambdas, but there are certain limitations.
-[This guide](https://www.netlify.com/blog/why-netlify-selected-astro-for-its-developer-hub-and-marketing-site/) is useful for determing which type of API you might need.
+[This guide](https://www.netlify.com/blog/why-netlify-selected-astro-for-its-developer-hub-and-marketing-site/) is useful for determining which type of API you might need.
 Caching can also incur additional costs.

-Full pricing details can be [found here](https://aws.amazon.com/api-gateway/pricing/).
+Full pricing details are [available here](https://aws.amazon.com/api-gateway/pricing/).

 #### Creating an API for Our Web Application